Why house burping isn't just a trend — it's a home health essential

-If you've ever heard the term 'house burping' you could be mistaken for thinking it must be related to your bathrooms or kitchens and the noises that sometimes emanate from our drainage systems, when sinks and drains gurgle after use.
+If you've ever heard of the term 'house burping' you could be mistaken for thinking it might be related to your bathrooms or kitchens, and the noises that sometimes emanate from our drainage systems, when sinks and drains gurgle after use.

-"Despite what you may assume, house burping is actually the process of opening the windows in your home for short bursts, usually for around 10 minutes at a time," explains Helen O’Connor, product manager at 247 Blinds.
+"House burping is the process of opening the windows in your home for short bursts, usually for around 10 minutes at a time," explains Helen O’Connor, product manager at 247 Blinds.

 “We know this time of the year is usually when people start to worry about mould in a house and damp , particularly how it can start affecting window sills, walls and window dressings," says Helen.
 "To replicate the German practice of ‘shock ventilation’ the phrase ‘house burping’ was coined as it helps to summarise the tip in a way that is easy to understand and is easy for people to remember - the word ‘burping’ in itself is a bit tongue in cheek, that just means it’s much more likely to stick in your head and it’s a great visualisation.